Print

 • 10g/ .4 oz fine sea salt

-**You will need a 5 1/2 or 6 quart Dutch oven for baking
+3. You will need a 5 1/2 or 6 quart Dutch oven for baking

-***This recipe was tested with King Arthur Bread Flour, Gold Medal Bread Flour, Pillsbury Bread Flour
+4. This recipe was tested with King Arthur Bread Flour, Gold Medal Bread Flour, Pillsbury Bread Flour

 Instructions

-Make the Dough
+Make The Dough

 Bulk Rise

-Cover the bowl with wrap or a very damp kitchen cloth.
-Let rest in a warm spot to rise.
-The dough is ready when it no longer looks dense and has doubled in size.
-This can take anywhere from 3-12 hours depending on the temperature of your ingredients, the potency of your starter and surrounding environment.
-For example, in the summer rise times can take anywhere between 2-4 hours @ 85º F/ 29º C whereas in the winter, the dough will take about 10-12 hours @ 68º F/ 20º C.
+Note: The bulk rise time can take anywhere from 3-12 hours depending on the temperature of your ingredients, the potency of your sourdough starter, and your current room temperature.
+This will be different for everyone.
+For example, in the summer rise times can take anywhere between 2-4 hours @ 80º F/ 26º C whereas in the winter, the dough will take about 10-12 hours @ 68º F/ 20º C. Watch the dough and not the clock.

-Optional Step: Stretch & Fold the Dough
+Optional Step: Stretch & Fold The Dough

 During bulk rise, you have the option to perform a series of ‘stretch & folds’ to strengthen the dough.
-Start 30 minutes into the bulk rise.
+Start 30-45 minutes into the bulk rise.
 Gather a portion of the dough, stretch it upwards and then fold it over itself.
 Rotate the bowl ¼ turn and repeat this process until you have come full circle to complete 1 set.
-Do this once or twice spaced about an hour apart.
+Do this once or twice spaced about 1 hour apart.
 Although this step is not mandatory, it will increase the total volume and height of your bread.
 Click here for a step-by-step video tutorial.

-Cut & Shape the Dough
+Cut & Shape The Dough

-Divide your work surface in half; lightly flour one side (for cutting) and leave the other half clean (for shaping).
+• Divide your work surface in half; lightly flour one side (for cutting) and leave the other half clean (for shaping).

-Remove the dough from the bowl, and place onto the floured section so that it does not stick.
+• Remove the dough from the bowl, and place onto the floured section so that it does not stick.
 You do not need to ‘punch down’ the dough; it will gently deflate as you fold and shape it.

-Cut the dough in half to make 2 loaves, or leave it whole for a single loaf.
+• Cut the dough in half to make 2 loaves, or leave it whole for a single loaf.

 Second Rise

-Now the dough needs to rise again, but for a shorter period of time.
+• Now the dough needs to rise again, but for a shorter period of time.

-Preheat your oven to 450º F/ 232º C towards the tail end of the second rise.
+• Preheat your oven to 450º F/ 232º C towards the tail end of the second rise.

-Score the Dough
+Score The Dough

-Bake the Dough
+Bake The Dough

-Place the bread into the oven on the center rack (lid on) and reduce the temperature to 400° F/ 204° C. Bake for 20 minutes.
+• Place the bread into the oven on the center rack (lid on) and reduce the temperature to 400° F/ 204° C. Bake for 20 minutes.
 Remove the lid, and continue to bake (uncovered) for an additional 40 minutes or until deep, golden brown.
 Keep in mind that all ovens are different; you might have to make minimal adjustments to these temperatures.

-You can also take the internal temperature of your bread to double check that it is done.
+• You can also take the internal temperature of your bread to double check that it is done.
 For sourdough, it should read about 205-210º F/ 96-98º C.

-Remove the bread from the oven, and cool on a wire rack for at least an hour before slicing.
+• Remove the bread from the oven, and cool on a wire rack for at least an hour before slicing.
 Don’t cut too soon or else the inside will have a gummy texture!